 Dr. Menighan is a founding partner in Catizone, Luce & Menighan, LLC.
-He is the former EVP and CEO of the American Pharmacists Association (APhA).
-He has founded or partnered in multiple self-funded and venture funded companies including community, homeinfusion, specialty pharmacy and telehealth, DUR, internet technology, supply chain integrity, and distribution auditing, Menighan is a board member of USP and the International Pharmaceutical Federation, Pharmacy Quality Solutions (PQS) and a founding board
+He is the CEO Emeritus of the American Pharmacists Association (APhA).
+He has founded or partnered in multiple self-funded and venture funded companies including community, home infusion, specialty pharmacy and telehealth, DUR, internet technology, supply chain integrity, and distribution auditing, Menighan is a board member of the United States Pharmacopeia (USP), the West Virginia Drug Intervention Institute (WVDII) and board chair of

 Pharmacy Quality Solutions (PQS).
 He is a former board member of the International Pharmaceutical Federation (FIP), and a founding board member in PursueCare, a company that supports patients in recovery from opioid use disorder.
 Throughout his career, Menighan has served numerous volunteer leadership roles in pharmacy, including the elected President of APhA.
 In addition to serving as CEO of APhA from 2009 to 2020, Menighan served staff roles there 25 years ago as head of external affairs, state affairs, public relations, new business development, and practice management issues.
 He received his pharmacy degree from West Virginia University School of Pharmacy and an MBA from Averett College.
 He has been awarded honorary doctorates from West Virginia University and the University of Charleston.